rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 He even tried to profane the temple, but we seized him. ^2406

-He even tried to profane the temple, but we seized him. ^2407
+See Footnote ^2407

 By examining him yourself you will be able to find out from him about everything of which we accuse him. ^2408

 The Jews also joined in the charge, affirming that all these things were so. ^2409

-And when the governor had nodded to him to speak, Paul replied : Knowing that for many years you have been a judge over this nation, I cheerfully make my defense. ^2410
+And when the governor had nodded to him to speak, Paul replied:Knowing that for many years you have been a judge over this nation, I cheerfully make my defense. ^2410

 You can verify that it is not more than twelve days since I went up to worship in Jerusalem, ^2411